Kensington Voice regularly collects updates from the Philadelphia Department of Public Health about the COVID-19 pandemic.

 According to Nicole Spector, the City’s nurse practitioner leading mobile vaccination efforts in Kensington, after a virus infects the body, it makes copies of itself.
 If a mistake happens during the copying process, those viruses become mutations.
 Most mutations don’t have much of an effect.
 However, the ones that do survive become new versions of the virus.
 Those versions are called variants, she said.

-The current variants of concern are omicron and delta, according to the Centers for Disease Control and Prevention.
-Omicron, the dominant variant in the United States, led to a surge in COVID-19 cases over the holidays in December 2021 and earlier this year.
+Omicron, the dominant variant in the U.S., led to a surge in COVID-19 cases over the holidays in December 2021 and earlier this year.

 “The omicron variant was much more easily transmitted than any other COVID variant to date,” Garrow wrote in an email.
 “That means it spread more efficiently between people and was able to get more people sick.”